 Viewing and managing your subscriptions

-Subscriptions are managed in My Activities in the Customer Portal of Help Center.
+Subscriptions are managed in My Activities in the Customer Portal of the help center.

 To manage your subscriptions

-then click My activities.
-Note: You must be signed in as an end-user to see the link.
+Note: You must be signed in as an end user to see the link.

 - Click Following.